-Ans. (b) to put together land, labour and physical capital

-- 23. Palampur is well-connected with neighbouring villages and towns.
+- 30.2 How does physical capital contribute to the production process? - Ans.
+Physical capital includes tools, machines, buildings, raw materials, and money.
+It provides the necessary inputs at every stage of production, enabling the transformation of resources into goods and services. - 30.3 Why is human capital considered an essential requirement for production? - Ans.
+Human capital, encompassing knowledge and enterprise, is essential for organising land, labour, and physical capital, ensuring that the production process is effective and produces desired outputs for personal use or market sale. - 31.
+Palampur is well-connected with neighbouring villages and towns.
 Raiganj, a big village, is 3 km from Palampur.
-An all-weather road connects the village to Raigani and further on to the nearest small town of Shahpur.
+An all-weather road connects the village to Raiganj and further on to the nearest small town of Shahpur.
 Many kinds of transport are visible on this road starting from bullock carts, tongas, bogeys (wooden cart drawn by buffalos) loaded with jaggery (gur) and other commodities to motor vehicles like motorcycles, jeeps, tractors and trucks.
 This village has about 450 families belonging to several different castes.
 The 80 upper caste families own the majority of land in the village.
 Their houses, some of them quite large, are made of brick with cement plastering.
 The SCs (dalits) comprise one-third of the population and live in one corner of the village and in much smaller houses some of which are of mud and straw.
 Most of the houses have electric connections.
 Electricity powers all the tube wells in the fields and is used in various types of small business.
 Palampur has two primary schools and one high school.
-There is a primary health centre run by the government and one private dispensary where the sick are treated. - 23.1 Which one of the following statements is incorrect? - (a) it is connected to village Raiganj with allweather road - (b) bullock carts, tongas, bogeys along with motorcycles, jeeps, tractors and trucks are common means of transportation
+There is a primary health centre run by the government and one private dispensary where the sick are treated. - 31.1 How is Palampur connected to nearby towns and villages? - Ans.
+Palampur is connected to Raiganj, a large village 3 km away, by an all-weather road.
+This road extends further to Shahpur, a nearby small town, facilitating the movement of various kinds of transport including bullock carts, tongas, jeeps, and trucks. - 31.2 What is the significance of electricity in Palampur? - Ans.
+Electricity in Palampur is crucial as it powers all the tube wells in the agricultural fields, enabling efficient irrigation.
+Additionally, it supports various small businesses, contributing to the village's economic activities and improving the overall quality of life. - 31.3 What education and health care facilities are available in Palampur?